• Skip to primary navigation

 For some readers who haven’t tried Chromecast Audio, if you have some nice old dumb speakers or AVR, you may also consider using Chromecast to stream music to dumb speakers.
 It will be far better than most Bluetooth solutions.

-Using Chromecast to replace Chromecast Audio needs an HDMI audio extractor/converter (which usually is not expensive) if your speaker or AVR do not have an HDMI input.
+Using Chromecast to replace Chromecast Audio requires an HDMI audio extractor/converter (which is usually not expensive) if your speaker or AVR does not have an HDMI input.

 The requirements of using Chromecast to stream music to dumb speakers (as Chromecast Audio does)?